 Q: What do I do with my fish once I get it?

 You can either place the vacuum-sealed packages in your fridge (ideal to pop a hole in the vacuum-sealed bag first).
-In the fridge, once thawed you should cook within 2 days.
-In your freezer where you can store them for 3 to 6 months.
+In the fridge, once thawed you should cook within 2 days, ideally within 24 hours.
+You can store the fish in your freezer for a good amount of time.
+There is no expiration date because the fish’s quality after time will depend on a lot of factors (temperature, temperature control and variations, quality of seal, etc.).
 Ideally, you store them at your freezer’s coldest setting.
 If you have a deep freeze, 3 to 6 months, but if you have a freezer as part of your fridge, you’re probably going to want to consume within 1-3 months.

 Cut vacuum-sealed bag open and thaw under refrigeration at 38° F for 24 hours and let stand at room temperature before cooking.
 In a pinch, if you forget to put in fridge before preparing, you can run cold water over the fish until thawed (about 15 minutes).
 This will impair quality for the connoisseur, but will help in a pinch.